Reading and Phonics Information

 - Teachers should ensure that children have access to a range of fiction and non fiction texts.

-- Teachers should keep a record of book reads and children’s progress by using the APP guided reading proformas which clearly indicate targets.
-Comments should also be recorded on this sheet.
+- Teachers should keep a record of book reads and children’s progress by using a guided reading tracking grid.

 Basic pattern for guided reading sessions: